theoyjy/theojyj.github.io/index.md

 ## Welcome to THEOYJY Pages

-This website reading my brain to show all I know which is this 🤏 much of useful info.
+This is website reading my brain to show all I know which is this 🤏 much of useful info.

 ### Contents: